ippontech/blog-usa/posts/go-cli-from-scratch.md

 ## Putting it all together

-Now that we have all the subcommands we can put it all together into a standalone binary.
-For that we'll use the Makefile, if not familiar with them they were initially used to simplify compiling C programs but they can be used for any language.
+Now that we have all the subcommands, we can put them all together into a standalone binary.
+For that, we'll use the Makefile.
+If you're not familiar with them, Makefiles were initially used to simplify compiling C programs but they can be used for any language.

 The Makefile below includes commands to build, test, and clean.